ednussi/ElevatorSaga/README.md

 Given a scenario with 2 elevators, each elevator is a separate Q-learning agent.
 The two agents share the Q table.
 During training both update the same Q table (this also "halves" the learning time required to achieve good results).
 During testing each agent operates independently from the other.
 To allow some "cooperation" between the agents, the state was expanded to include the location of the other elevator.

 3. Deep Q-learing Agent
 This variant replaces the discrete Q table with a parameterized Q value estimation function.
 Specifically, the estimation function used is modeled by a neural network.
 The network receives a pair of state action.
 The state is represented as a concatenation of binary vectors for each of the state properties (elevator location, buttons pressed, requested floors, etc...).
 The action is represented as a one hot vector of size # legal actions.
 The output of the network is a scalar representing the Q value of the input state action pair.
 For the case of 3 floors 1 elevator 2 fully connected (FC) hidden layers of size 256 was used.
 For 7 floors 1 elevators 2 FC hidden layers of size 512 was used.
 For 7 floors 2 elevators 3 FC hidden layers of size 512 was used.
 All the activations were Leaky Relu.
 A few different architectures were considered for each case, all gave similar results, the reported architectures gave the best performance.
 The networks were trained using ADAM optimizer with a learning rate of 5e-4.
-The exact deep Q learning algorithm can be found here3.
+The exact deep Q learning algorithm can be found [here](https://moodle2.cs.huji.ac.il/nu16/plugin-file.php/319819/mod_resource/con-tent/2/RL_APML_2017.pdf) (slide 23).

 ### Adversarial Search Agents